Asian shares mixed in muted trading ahead of US Fed meeting

 U.S. stock indexes finished modestly higher Monday, extending the market's solid gains from a rally last week.

-On market players' mind is the Federal Reserve meeting later in the week, and speculation it may slow its pace of increases for interest rates.
-The worry in December was that the central bank would raise rates too fast in the face of a slowing global economy and choke off growth.
-The Fed will meet to discuss interest-rate policy this week, with an announcement scheduled for Wednesday, but economists expect it to announce no change to rates.
+Investors are speculating over whether the Federal Reserve might slow its pace of interest rate increases.
+The worry in December was that the central bank would raise rates too fast, choking off growth as the global economy slowed.
+The Fed will meet to discuss interest-rate policy later week, with an announcement scheduled for Wednesday.

 AP Business Writers Stan Choe and Alex Vega contributed to this report.